hpgood/dnsproxy/README.md

 `DNS-over-TLS`, `DNS-over-HTTPS`, `DNSCrypt`, and `DNS-over-QUIC`.
 Moreover, it can work as a `DNS-over-HTTPS`, `DNS-over-TLS` or `DNS-over-QUIC` server.

+Currect version support socks5!
+attention:
+ when your config https://cloudflare-dns.com/dns-query to upstream, in order to use socks5, you need add "94.140.14.14 dns.adguard.com" to /etc/hosts first

 - [How to install](#how-to-install)
 - [How to build](#how-to-build)
 - [Usage](#usage)